-- (i) The mild cases will be kept in temporary makeshift hospital facilities by converting hotels/ hostel/ guest houses/ stadiums near a COVID-19 hospital.
+- (i) The mild and very mild cases will be kept in COVID Care Centers which essentially are temporary makeshift hospital facilities made by converting hotels/ hostel/ guest houses/ stadiums near a COVID-19 hospital.
 The existing quarantine facility may also be converted.
-This will be identified near an existing COVID hospital/ COVID block. - (ii) Dedicated COVID-19 hospitals/dedicated blocks in large hospitals will be identified and operationalized.
-Moderate to severe cases, who require monitoring of their clinical status (patients with radiological evidence of pneumonia) will be admitted to COVID hospital. - (iii) Some of the severe cases may progress respiratory failure and /or progress to multi-organ failure and hence critical care facility/ dialysis facility/ and Salvage therapy [Extra Corporeal Membrane Oxygenator (ECMO)] facility for managing the respiratory/renal complications/ multi-organ failure shall be required.
-If such facilities are not available in the containment zone, nearest tertiary care facility in

-Government / private sector needs to be identified, that becomes a part of the micro-plan.
+This will be identified near an existing COVID hospital/ COVID block. - (ii) Dedicated COVID Health Centers would be identified in existing hospitals.
+These centers will have isolation beds with oxygen support for managing moderate cases, which require monitoring of their clinical status (patients with radiological evidence of pneumonia). - (iii) Severe cases requiring critical care/intensive care will be managed in Dedicated COVID Hospitals.
+Some of the severe cases may progress respiratory failure and /or progress to multi-organ failure and hence critical care facility/ dialysis facility/ and Salvage therapy [Extra Corporeal Membrane Oxygenator(ECMO)] facility for managing the respiratory/renal complications/ multi-organ failure shall be required.
+If such facilities are not available in the containment zone, nearest tertiary care facility in Government / private sector needs to be identified, that becomes a part of the plan.

-In every hospital fever clinics with triage, holding areas, sampling stations and individual doctor's chambers where patients with fever/cough/breathing difficulty will be attended will be established.
+In every hospital fever clinic with triage, holding areas, sampling stations and individual doctor's chambers where patients with fever/cough/breathing difficulty will be attended will be established.
+Necessary infection prevention and control practices shall be ensured at all such facilities.